Second-Hand-Friends/kleinanzeigen-bot/README.md

   -v, --verbose     - enables verbose output - only useful when troubleshooting issues
 ```

-Limitation of `download`: It's only possible to extract the cheaptest given shipping option.
+Limitation of `download`: It's only possible to extract the cheapest given shipping option.

 ### Configuration